 During the course of the initial pilot study Adenosine Vasodilator Independent Stenosis Evaluation (ADVISE) a wave-free period during the cardiac cycle was identified for the first time, enabling to determine stenosis severity without the administration of vasodilators.
 It was an international, multicenter, non-randomized study (Table 1), in which the flow and pressure data from 157 stenoses was collected.
 The study revealed a good correlation between the FFR- and iFR®-measurements.
 However, with only 131 patients the population was relatively small.
 In this population the iFR®-index 0.83 showed the best correlation with the FFR-index of 0.80.
 A subgroup analysis in patients with multivessel disease, similar to the FAME-study collective, confirmed an excellent diagnostic correlation of 93% between iFR® and FFR.

-The RESOLVE (Multicenter Core Laboratory Comparison if Instantaneous Wave-Free Ratio and Resting Pd/Pa With Fractional Flow Reserve)-study tried to examine the diagnostic accuracy of iFR® versus FFR.
+The RESOLVE (Multicenter Core Laboratory Comparison if Instantaneous Wave-Free Ratio and Resting Pd/Pa with Fractional Flow Reserve)-study tried to examine the diagnostic accuracy of iFR® versus FFR.
 In the course of this retrospective, multicenter, non-randomized study, 1593 (81%) out of 1974 lesions were analyzed, as 381 lesions had to be excluded due to the inadequate image quality.
 Despite this the result showed a moderate correlation between iFR® and FFR with a diagnostic precision of 80.4%.

 DEFINE-FLAIR (Functional Lesion Assessment of Intermediate Stenosis to Guide Revascularization) - a leading multicenter, international, randomized, blinded study, designed to prove the non-inferiority of iFR®, reiterated the findings of the previously mentioned studies.
 As of now, the available data is based on a one-year-analysis.
 The ongoing study is conducted in 49 places in over 19 countries.
 Patients were included if they had at least one angiographically confirmed coronary disease, in which there was at least one stenosis of a questionable hemodynamic severity.
 Suitable patients were randomly assigned to a particular arm at a ratio of 1:1 FFR towards iFR®.
 The primary endpoint was the one-year risk for major adverse cardiac events like CV death, nonfatal myocardial infarction or unplanned revascularization.
-From January 2014 to December 2015 2492 patients were included, 1242 in the iFR®- and 1250 in the FFR-group.
+From January 2014 to December 2015, 2492 patients were included, 1242 in the iFR®- and 1250 in the FFR-group.
 The one-year analysis showed comparable results regarding the endpoints, confirming the non-inferiority of iFR® towards FFR.
 The length of the procedure time was significantly shorter in the iFR®-group (iFR® 40.5 min, FFR: 45.0 min; P < 0.001) and less patients suffered from adverse effects like angina pectoris and dyspnea (3.1% vs 30.8%, P < 0.001), mainly because of the absent administration of Adenosine.
 What is more, in comparison to FFR, this method was identified as a more economically advantageous.